Here you’ll find a selection of paintings done “en plein air” or outside on location.

 Went for a lovely little walk in the Schoorl dunes of North-Holland.
 It was quite windy, but fortunately I found a spot that gave me a little bit of cover so I spent 2,5 hours painting there

 Tide pools 2025 30×24 oil on panel made during Katwijk en plein air.
-Another helicopter, transporting NATO dignitaries
+Another helicopter, I think transporting NATO dignitaries

 “Funeral carriage” 2025 oil on panel.
 Painted the carriage in it’s storage hall and painted the background on a very windy beach the next day.